robtweed/golgi/TUTORIAL.md

       demo-div

 In *Golgi*, the text before the first hyphen (in our case *demo*) is used as a *namespace*.
-The idea is you create one or more libraries of *Golgi Components* each of which have the same prefix or namespace.
+The idea is you create directories for each of your libraries of *Golgi Components*.
+Within such a directory, all your *Golgi Components* will have the same prefix or namespace.
-These can be then be used for one or, indeed, for many of your applications.
+These can be then be used as the basic building blocks for an application, or, indeed, for as many of your applications as you wish.

 Because we loaded the *Golgi* Module from the Github repo, we can't use relative paths for our *Golgi* Components, so we need to specify the absolute path to your web server, which we can do